qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/development/git.rst

   ln -s scripts/prepare-commit.sh .git/hooks/pre-commit

-The script needs a customized version of `artistic style <http://astyle.sourceforge.net/>`_.
-You should enable the option `WITH_ASTYLE` in cmake.
+For the script to work properly you will need to enable the `WITH_ASTYLE` in cmake when you build QGIS.

 Setup remote repositories
 .........................